 - Add new (and relevant) content such as a news or blog page – Users (and therefore search engines) like fresh content to show that your website is kept up-to-date.

-- Sign up for free services – such as Google Places or Google Merchant Centre
+- Sign up for free services – such as Google My Business or Google Merchant Centre

 - Get your social media cranking – Use social media (Facebook, Instagram, YouTube etc) to reference and link back to your website.

 You need to be careful when seeking an SEO consultant.
 As well as potentially ruining the look and usefulness of your website, search engines can reduce rankings or even ban websites if they think deceptive SEO methods are being used.
 These can include methods such as ‘cloaking’ whereby text containing keywords is hidden within a website (for example, white text on a white background) or by trying to increase inbound links by listing your website on ‘link farm’ (spam) websites.